tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 2. The same input will always give the same output.
 3. The input can not be determined from the output.

-Meaning the only way to guess the password from a hash is simply to try and run possible passwords through the same hashing function until you get an output that match.
+It means that the only way to guess the password from a hash is to try possible passwords get a matching output.
+You run your guesses through the hashing function and compares the result.
-This process is known as password cracking btw.
+This process is known as password cracking.

-So we simply store the hash of our users passwords instead of the actual password.
+In our systems, we simply store the hash of our users passwords instead of the actual password.
-That way, when user wants to authenticate we take their password, run it through the hash function, compare with the stored hash.
+When a user wants to authenticate we run the password they type through the hash function then compare the output with what we have stored in the database.
+If they match then have successfully authenticated the user.
-If they match, we know that they know their password, without ever having to store it.
+All without ever having to store their password.
+Smart right?

-We can make it extra difficult for someone trying to crack passwords if we use a hashing function that is inherently slow to compute.
+We can make it even more difficult to crack passwords by using a hash function that is inherently slow to compute.
-A simple way to make a hashing function slower is just to feed the output into the function again many thousands of times.
-Not all hashing functions are equal, as some make cracking more computational expensive even on specialize hardware.
+Not all hashing functions are equal, some are more computational expensive than others.
+**With password hashing we want to use an algorithm that is slow**!

-The password hashing algorithms you should be using (in order of preference)
+The password hashing algorithms you should use are (in order of preference):
-is:

 1. [Argon2id](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#argon2id)
 2. [scrypt](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#scrypt)
 3. [bcrypt](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#bcrypt)
 4. [PBKDF2](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2)

-You should only use an algorithm lower on the list, if no good/trusted implementation is available, or otherwise hindered in using an algorithm higher on the list.
+You should only use an algorithm lower on the list if there is no good library available for the ones higher up.

 Each of the listed algorithms have specific parameters that can be used to configure how much computation is required for calculating the hash.